javascript-tutorial/en.javascript.info/1-js/4-data-types/01-object/article.md

 alert(user.name); // John
 ```

+In the example above, properties have same names as variables.
 There's a special shorthand notation that is shorter.

 Instead of `name:name` we can just write `name`, like this: